BVI International Arbitration Centre

 Enforcement under the New York Convention

-The BVI Courts have always been able to enforce foreign New York Convention awards.
-It is now possible to export BVI arbitral awards to other Convention states.
-The BVI became a signatory to the New York Convention on 24 February 2014 with effect from 25 May 2014 enabling enforcement of BVI arbitral awards in all other states which are signatories to the New York Convention of which there are currently over 150 members.
-The steps to enforcement in a Convention state are enshrined in sections 84 to 86 of the BVI Act which state that an action for enforcement in Court must be brought.
-Alternatively, enforcement may take place by producing to the BVI Court: (1) an authenticated original award or certified copy of the original award (2) the original arbitration agreement or a certified copy of it and (3) if the award is in a language other than English, a certified translation of the award.
+While the BVI Court has always been able to enforce foreign New York Convention awards, the Act makes it possible to export BVI arbitral awards to other Convention states.
+The BVI is a signatory to the New York Convention, enabling enforcement of BVI arbitral awards in all other states which are signatories to the New York Convention of which there are currently over 170 members.
+The steps to enforcement in a Convention state are enshrined in sections 84 to 86 of the Act which state that an action for enforcement in Court must be brought.
+Alternatively, enforcement may take place by producing to the BVI Court: (1) an authenticated original award or certified copy of the original award; (2) the original arbitration agreement or a certified copy of it; and (3) if the award is in a language other than English, a certified translation of the award.

 Enforcement of non-Convention arbitral awards

-Notwithstanding the new statutory framework for the enforcement of arbitral awards in the BVI, for a long time, the BVI Courts have taken a tough stance in its approach to the enforcement of arbitral awards and the Courts have enforced awards wherever possible.
-For example, the BVI Court held in the case of Vendort Traders v Evrostroy (BVIHCAP 2012/0041) that it is not necessary to obtain a Court order enforcing an arbitration award, or indeed an ordinary judgment before a statutory demand may be presented in reliance on the award.
+The BVI Court has repeatedly demonstrated its pro-enforcement approach to the enforcement of Convention and non-Convention arbitration awards.
+For example, the Privy Council upheld the BVI Court of Appeal’s decision in Vendort Traders Inc v Evrostroy Grupp LLC that it is not necessary to obtain a Court order enforcing an arbitration award, or indeed an ordinary judgment before a statutory demand may be presented in reliance on the award.

 Opt-in to right to appeal on a question of law

-Further to section 89 and Schedule 2 of the BVI Act, there are a number of provisions which the parties to an arbitration agreement may expressly include in the agreement.
+Further to section 89 and Schedule 2 of the Act, there are a number of provisions which the parties to an arbitration agreement may expressly include in the agreement.
 Arguably, the most important one of these is contained at paragraph 5, Schedule 2, which is the right to appeal the final award to Court on a question of law.
 An appeal may be brought wither by the agreement of all the parties to the arbitral proceedings, or with the leave of the Court.
-Leave to appeal will be granted only if the Court is satisfied that (a) the decision of the question of law will substantially affect the rights of one or more parties (b) the question is one which the tribunal was asked to decide and (c) on the basis of the factual findings in the award, (i) the decision of the arbitral tribunal was obviously wrong or (ii) the question is one of general importance and the decision of the tribunal is at least open to serious doubt.
+Leave to appeal will be granted only if the Court is satisfied that: (1) the decision of the question of law will substantially affect the rights of one or more parties; (2) the question is one which the tribunal was asked to decide; and (3) on the basis of the factual findings in the award, (a) the decision of the arbitral tribunal was obviously wrong or (b) the question is one of general importance and the decision of the tribunal is at least open to serious doubt.

 It is important to note that the parties will lose the right to appeal, or to seek leave to appeal if they have agreed to dispense with the requirement to include reasons in the final award.

 When hearing an appeal, the Court must decide the question of law which is the subject of the appeal on the basis of the findings of fact made in the final award.
-On hearing the appeal, the Court may make a number of different types of orders.
-These are an order: (a) confirming the award (b) varying the award (c) remitting the award to the arbitral tribunal in whole or in part for reconsideration or (d) setting aside the award in whole or in part.
+On hearing the appeal, the Court may make an order: (1) confirming the award; (2) varying the award; (3) remitting the award to the arbitral tribunal in whole or in part for reconsideration; or (4) setting aside the award in whole or in part.

 This particular opt-in is of significant importance.
 Without choosing the right opt-ins, parties may find themselves with limited rights of appeal.
 The parties will need to give careful consideration in their choice on whether to opt-in to this right depending on how much Court involvement is desired.